 What are the main assessment criteria to win a Challenge?

 Each challenge has their own criteria, make sure to read the individual challenge descriptions.

 How many winners will be selected?

 One winner per challenge will be selected.
 From these winners, the overall winner will be selected.

 Is it possible to be nominated as a finalist for more than one prize?

 If you submitted more than one different solution, then you can be selected as a finalist for more than one prize.
-You can also be nominated as a finalist for both a partner challenge and a European Commission challenge with the same idea.

 Will I get feedback on my idea submission?